binaryphile/www.minimak.org/pages/faq.md

 progression and I believe they speed the learning of Colemak for similar reasons to Minimak's.

-: Dvorak is well-designed, but when compared to Minimak, it seems to pale a bit.
-Minimak offers better metrics for a lower learning curve.
+: Dvorak is well-designed, but when compared to Colemak, it seems to pale a bit.
+Colemak offers better metrics for a lower learning curve.

 : I found the Workman and Asset layouts interesting and incorporated some of their ideas.
 The big one is that valuing key positions by row